Frontier Internet Review 2021

 If you ‘re lucky enough to live where that Frontier’s FiberOptic internet is available, then we recommend getting it.

 Fiber internet like this is faster and most often more reliable than cable or DSL internet.
 And Frontier’s fiber internet comes at some of the lowest prices for the speeds you get.

 |Plan||Price||Download speed||Data cap||Details|

-The fastest Frontier fiber plan with 1,000 Mbps speeds rings in at about $75 a month.
-That’s one of the best prices we’ve seen for gig speeds when compared to other internet providers.
-And if you want the fastest internet possible, then those 1 Gbps speeds will certainly do the trick.
+The fastest Frontier fiber plan with 940 Mbps speeds rings in at about $80 a month.
+That’s a pretty average price for gig speeds when compared to other internet providers.
+And if you want the fastest internet possible, then those speeds will certainly do the trick.

 We’ll help you figure out which speed is right for you in our guide to download speeds.

 But if you don’t live in an area where Frontier FiberOptic is available, you’re not out of luck.
-Frontier also has DSL options that come at fairly low prices—but its DSL speeds max out at 45 Mbps.
+Frontier also has DSL options that come at fairly low prices—but its DSL speeds max out at up to 115 Mbps.

 |Plan||Price||Download speed||Data cap||Details|